 Student Motivations and Barriers toward Online and In-Person Office Hours in STEM Courses Jeremy L. Hsu, Melissa Rowland-Goldsmith, Elaine Benaksas Schwartz, Grant Ean Gardner CBE—Life Sciences Education.2022;[Epub] CrossRef

-Comparing the Effects of Early Clinical Exposure on the Attitude and Motivation of First-year Medical Students from Ilam University of Medical Sciences Based on Video-based Education and Learning-in-hospital Settings Methods Ali Sharifi, Masoumeh Shohani, Leili Abedi Gheshlaghi, Elhm Shafiei Shiraz E-Medical Journal.2022;[Epub] CrossRef
+Comparing the Effects of Early Clinical Exposure on the Attitude and Motivation of First-year Medical Students from Ilam University of Medical Sciences Based on Video-based Education and Learning-in-Hospital Settings Methods Ali Sharifi, Masoumeh Shohani, Leili Abedi Gheshlaghi, Elhm Shafiei Shiraz E-Medical Journal.2022;[Epub] CrossRef

 How Am I Doing in Small Group?
 Student Perceptions of Feedback in Case-Based Learning Sessions Justin J. Mowchun, Claire Hogue Davila Medical Science Educator.2022; 32(6): 1487.
 CrossRef